RenderKit/embree/README.md

 (`tfar` member) and the hit (`u`, `v`, `Ng`, `instID`, `geomID`, `primID` members).
-In particular, the currently intersected instance is stored in the `instID` field of the intersection context, which must be copied into the `instID` member of the hit.
+In particular, the currently intersected instance is stored in the `instID` field of the intersection context, which must be deep copied into the `instID` member of the hit.

 As a primitive might have multiple intersections with a ray, the intersection filter function needs to be invoked by the user geometry